Johncoups/Aurahom_v2/SAMPLE_OPENAI_PROMPT_DETAILED.md

 2. **Added House Details**: House size, foundation type, and number of stories are now included in the user profile
 3. **Updated Role Definitions**: Clarified the difference between licensed GCs and owner-builders
 4. **Enhanced Timeline Focus**: Changed from "Timeline & Cost Estimates" to "Timeline Breakdown" with emphasis on total time
-5. **Unique Phase IDs**: Fixed duplicate phase IDs by using construction-method-specific identifiers (e.g., "interior-framing-post-frame")
+5. **Unique Phase IDs**: Fixed duplicate phase IDs by using construction-method-specific identifiers (e.g., "rough-framing-post-frame")
 6. **Simplified Requirements**: Changed from detailed execution steps to high-level project planning focus

 ## Why Detail Level Might Not Be Increasing